Architect vs. Design-Build: Who Designs my Custom Home?

 Option 1: Design-Build

 A single company handles both the design and the construction.
+Many design decisions are delegated to suppliers.

 Pros: